LLM Construction

 Rotations that act on the same 2D subspace commute and satisfy block-by-block.
 Since is block-diagonal, the full matrix product also satisfies , so the attention score becomes:

-Why RoPE dominates.
-RoPE naturally encodes relative positions (not absolute), extrapolates better to longer sequences than seen during training, and does not add parameters.
-It is used in Llama, Mistral, and most modern open-source LLMs.
+Why RoPE is common.
+RoPE naturally encodes relative positions (not absolute), extrapolates better than absolute embeddings in many long-context settings, and does not add parameters.
+It is used in Llama, Mistral, and many current open-weight LLMs.

 Computational Complexity